Venktesh-Kavi/go-programming/learning_go/why_go.md

 * Wanted to learn a programming language to do quick prototypes, understand low level system internals (like networks, web servers, databases)
 * Have been a java programmer for large part of the career.
 Though I have an inclination on compiled and staticly typed languages, java being is centered around object oriented programming and I increasingly the complexity of language supercedes the problems complexity.
 * Strictness to adhere to design patterns and excessive verbosity makes it time consuming to accomplanish simple tasks (sample can be simple json parsing).
-* Want to feel a little bit more liberated but still be inclined to the principles of a compiler + staticly typed language.
+* Want to feel a little bit more liberated but still be inclined to the principles of a compiled + staticly typed language.
-* Enter Go, program for 21st century centered around simplicty.
+* Enter Go, language for the 21st century centered around simplicty.
 In a spectrum of performance to ease of use, go finds the sweet spot.
+* Other reasons are has a booming community and the job market for go language looks good at this point in time.

 ### Why Go?

 #### Compiled and Interpreted languages

 * Examples of compiled languages are java, go
-* Intepreted languages (python, ruby)
+* Intepreted languages python, ruby.
 * Most interpreted languages are dynamically types (duck typed).

 #### What does compiled mean?